oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-41-invalid-sharing-group-name.md

 ### Invalid Sharing Group Name

-It MUST be tested that the value of sharing group name does not equal the reserved values from section [#cite](document-property---distribution---sharing-group) if the precondition is not fulfilled.
+It MUST be tested that the value of sharing group name does not equal the reserved values from section [sec](#document-property-distribution-sharing-group) if the precondition is not fulfilled.

 The relevant path for this test is: